Daewoo Lacetti

 The Daewoo Lacetti is a compact car manufactured and marketed globally by GM Korea since 2002.
 The first-generation Lacetti was available as a four-door sedan and five-door station wagon, styled by Pininfarina—and five-door hatchback styled by Giorgetto Giugiaro.
 The sedan and wagon were marketed as the Daewoo Nubira in some European markets and as the Suzuki Forenza in North America.
 The hatchback, was introduced in 2004 and marketed as Daewoo Lacetti5 in South Korea, Suzuki Reno in the United States.
-After the 2004 model year, it was marketed as Chevrolet Nubira and Lacetti in Europe, as the Chevrolet Optra in Canada, Latin America, Africa, Middle East, India, Japan and Southeast Asia, and as the Holden Viva in Australia and New Zealand.
+After the 2004 model year, it was marketed as Chevrolet Nubira and Lacetti in Europe, as the Chevrolet Optra in Canada, Latin America, Africa, Middle East, India, Pakistan, Japan and Southeast Asia, and as the Holden Viva in Australia and New Zealand.

-In November 2008, the second-generation Lacetti was launched as the Daewoo Lacetti Premiere, a badge-engineered version of the Chevrolet Cruze, co-developed by GM Daewoo, Holden, and General Motors.
+In 2008, the second-generation Lacetti was launched as the Daewoo Lacetti Premiere, a badge-engineered version of the Chevrolet Cruze, co-developed by GM Daewoo, Holden, and General Motors.
 It was marketed under the Daewoo marque until the beginning of 2011, when the brand was discontinued, and was thereafter marketed under the Chevrolet and Holden brands.

 The name Lacetti derives from the Latin "Lacertus", meaning "youthful".

 First generation (J200; 2002)

 The Lacetti was developed based on its predecessor Nubira under Daewoo before it was acquired by GM.
 The four-door sedan, designed by Pininfarina, was launched in South Korea on 25 November 2002, following a development period of two years and six months.

 A pre-production prototype of the five-door hatchback, styled by Giorgetto Giugiaro, was shown at the Frankfurt Motor Show in September 2003 with production starting in December.
 The hatchback featured a different exterior and interior design than the sedan.

 At the Geneva Motor Show in March 2004, Daewoo revealed the station wagon body variant penned by Pininfarina with the hatchback's updated interior and a facelifted derivative of the sedan's frontal styling.
 The facelift replaced the three-slot grille with a single item for a new full-length item featuring a bold horizontal bar capped in the center by the company's logo.
 The wagon's door handles ditch the lift-up variety from the sedan and hatchback for pullout versions.
 A facelift for the sedan was released on 25 March incorporating these new door handles, front-end styling and interior changes.
 The hatchback also received new door handles around this time.

 The sedan was facelifted for some markets from 2007, receiving the same front end as the hatchback featured since its debut.
-This version was only produced in certain countries, such as Colombia, India or Thailand, and in 2013–2016 in Uzbekistan as the Daewoo Gentra.
+This version was only produced in third world countries, such as Colombia, India or Thailand, and in 2013–2016 in Uzbekistan as the Daewoo Gentra.